-Certain types of events require permits:
+Certain types of events require permits.
+Generally, these events include:

-- A march, parade or stationary event which causes an interruption in the normal use of the public streets or sidewalks, such as blocking pedestrian or vehicle traffic or partial/full street closures, or - Marches, parades or rallies at City parks, or certain designated non-city parks or plazas, such as federal property managed by the General Services Administration. - However, you do not need, and should not request, a permit to picket on a public sidewalk so long as your picket line does not unreasonably prevent the general public who wish to walk past your picket line on the sidewalk from doing so.
+- A march, parade or stationary event which causes an interruption in the normal use of the public streets or sidewalks, such as blocking pedestrian or vehicle traffic or partial/full street closures, or - Marches, parades or rallies at City parks, or certain designated non-city parks or plazas,

+- such as federal property managed by the General Services Administration. - However, you do not need, and should not request, a permit to picket on a public sidewalk so long as your picket line does not unreasonably prevent the general public who wish to walk past your picket line on the sidewalk from doing so.

-Many local governments' permit schemes allow for the imposition of certain conditions on permits granted for these events, such as changes to the route of a march or limitations on the sound levels of amplified sound.
+The City of Los Angeles' permit scheme allows for the imposition of certain conditions on permits granted for these events, such as changes to the route of a march or limitations on the sound levels of amplified sound.

-A permit cannot be denied because the event is controversial.
-And a city cannot pick and choose when it will enforce these requirements on an arbitrary basis, or because it merely suspects that there will be property damage or any violence associated with it.
-The government has no right, as part of the permitting process, to make you take out liability insurance or sign a permit application that says that you will be responsible for damage done during your protest.
+A permit cannot be denied because the event is controversial or will express unpopular views.
+And a city cannot pick and choose when it will enforce these requirements on an arbitrary basis, or because it merely suspects that there will be property damage or the violence associated with it.
+The government has no right, as part of the permitting process, to make you take out liability insurance or sign a permit application that says that you will be responsible for any damage done during your protest.